cmudig/cmudig.github.io/_courses/2021-fall-datavis.md

 ## Resources

-[The MDN web docs](https://developer.mozilla.org/en-US/docs/Web) are the go-to guide for web technolgies such as HTML, CSS, and JavaScript.
+[The MDN web docs](https://developer.mozilla.org/en-US/docs/Web) are the go-to guide for web technologies such as HTML, CSS, and JavaScript.

 For D3 questions, check out [D3's documentation](https://github.com/d3/d3/wiki).